anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 If there is another method configured, by some means outside of the scope of this document, the default method MAY be deactivated.

 The join-port of the Join Proxy is discovered by sending a multicast GET request to "/.well-known/core" including a resource type (rt) parameter with the value "brski.jp".
 This value is defined in {{iana-rt}}.
 Upon success, the return payload will contain the join-port.

-The example below shows the discovery of the join-port (field `join_port`) of the Join Proxy:
+The meta-example below shows the discovery of the join-port (field `join_port`) of the Join Proxy:

 ~~~~
   REQ: GET coap://[ff02::fd]/.well-known/core?rt=brski.jp